p-grant/data_analysis_portfolio/superstore_analysis_report.md

 Both the order date and the ship date are provided, but for my analysis, I used the order date to answer questions 14 and 15.
 I deleted the *Ship Date* column, because it is no longer relevant.
 The *Row ID* column is not useful for my analysis, so I deleted this column as well, but kept the *Order ID* column, as it describes which products were placed in the same order.

 By taking these steps, I made the data easier to understand and work with during the rest of my analysis.
 ## Cleaning the Data
+Before we can perform a reliable analysis of our data, we must make sure that it is cleaned.

+The first step I took toward cleaning the data was rounding the values in the *Sales* and *Profit* columns to two decimals places, as monetary values should be.
+I do so by creating another column and using Excel's *ROUND* function.
+I then replaced the original columns with the new rounded columns.
+Next, I created a pivot table of the discount values in order to confirm that each was a reasonable value (between 0 and 1).
+I then did the same for the *Quantity* column.

+While I cannot reliably confirm that each entry in the *Product Name* column is correct, I can do so for the *Category* and *Sub-Category* columns.
+I did so by creating a pivot table with the sub-categories as child rows to the categories.
+This revealed that there were no incorrectly entered values in these columns.

+Two columns which I thought were going to be difficult to clean were the *Order ID* and *Product ID* columns.
+However, I decided to startby splitting each into separate parts, since each ID was separated into three parts using dashes.
+The order IDs contained either *US* or *CA* first, then the year, and then the designated number.
+The product IDs contained an abbreviation for the product category and an abbreviation for the sub-category, and then the designated number.
+Using the *LEFT*, *RIGHT* and *MID* Excel functions, I was able to separate these parts into six different columns.
+I then used a pivot table to confirm that each contained appropriate values.

+I then performed the same confirmation for the *Customer ID* column using the same method.
+Along with checking the customer ID's, I needed to check the customer names.
+To do so, I used the Excel *IF* and *FIND* functions to check whether the first and second letters of the customer IDs matched the customer's initials.
+After doing so, the first letters returned no errors, but the second letters returned a *#VALUE!* error in the pivot table.
+After looking further, I discovered that one person's name was entered as "Corey-Lock" and their customer ID began with "Co" rather than with two capital letters.
+Since I did not have a first name for this person, I could simply remove the dash in their name and used the two parts of their last name to remake their customer ID.
+Before doing so however, I used a pivot table to check if any other customer IDs began with "CL", to avoid confusing Corey-Lock's ID with another if they also somehow shared the same designated number in their ID.
+Other customer IDs did begin with "CL", so I filtered the data for all orders containing these customer ID's and created a pivot table to see which ID numbers were given to these customers.
+Corey-Lock's ID number did not match any of theirs, so I simply removed the dash in his name and changed all entries of his ID so they began with "CL".
+After doing so, no errors were returned in our pivot table for the names of the customers.

+Next, I created a pivot table of the *City/State* column and browsed through it to see if there were any inappropriate entries, of which I did not find any.
+Doing the same for the *Region* column, I saw that there were only entries with the four available regions: *East*, *Central*, *South* and *West*.

+Next, I created a pivot table for the *Order Date* column and found that each entry was a date between January of 2014 and December of 2017.

+Finally, all of the data has been cleaned.
+Now, we can begin exploring the data in search for valuable information.
 ## Analyzing the Data
 ## Visualizing the Data